Do I HAVE to sign up?

 Some companies include in their Terms of Service a list of selected laws they think are important, even though those laws already apply.

 Also, many Terms of Service we see include lengthy descriptions of what the company can do, but not much about what you can do or about your rights.

-The Terms of Service tells a lot about a company and what it thinks of you, don't you think?
+A company's Terms of Service tells a lot about that company and what it thinks of you, don't you think?

 TendOrama doesn't need to hide behind a long list of laws that already exist, we aren't greedy, and we don't want to try to make you give up all your rights when you sign up with us.